adlnet/xAPI-Dashboard/API_dashboard.md

 * `post` (`function(data)`)(optional)

-	Processes the data after everything has been aggregated and prepared for the chart, where `data` is the array of series to be drawn to the chart.
+	Processes the data after everything has been aggregated and prepared for the chart, where `data` is a Collection object containing the series to be drawn to the chart.
 Use this function to operate on the chart data.
 For example, you could sort the bars of a bar graph by height from here.
-Should return the processed data.
+May optionally return the processed data.

 * `customize` (`function(nvd3chart)`)(optional)